Perceived risk associated with ICT

 Report: Reducing Perceived Risk and Promoting Digital Inclusion for Older Australians

 This report examines risk perceptions—that is, beliefs about potential harm or the possibility of a loss.
 It is a subjective judgment that people make about the characteristics and severity of a risk.

 The report describes the outcomes of stage one of the project, Explore and Quantify.
 This includes an analysis of 22 exploratory interviews resulting in 22 video vignettes of older adults’ information and communication technology (ICT) risk perceptions (March 2021), and findings from a survey of approximately 400 members from the University of the Third Age (U3A) (June 2021)

 This project was funded by a grant from the Australian Communications Consumer Action Network (ACCAN).

 The operation of the Australian Communications Consumer Action Network is made possible by funding provided by the Commonwealth of Australia under section 593 of the Telecommunications Act 1997.
 This funding is recovered from charges on telecommunications carriers.

-The project started in August 2020 and will complete by August 2022.
+The project started in August 2020 and will be completed by August 2022.

 If you are interested in collaborating with us, and/or would like to learn more about how to

 be part of this project, we would like to hear from you!
 Contact us here.